List of Black Lagoon characters: Roberta

 Roberta (ロベルタ, Roberuta) is a Colombian maid who served the Lovelace family in Venezuela for four years.
-Despite her poor domestic skills, she forms a deep bond with Garcia, the family’s young heir.
+Despite her poor domestic skills, she forms a deep bond with Garcia, the family's young heir.
 Before her life as a maid, she was known as Rosarita Cisneros (ロザリタ・チスネロス, Rozarita Chisunerosu), a former FARC guerrilla trained as an assassin in Cuba.
 Her violent past earns her the alias "Bloodhound of Florencia" for her relentless pursuit of objectives, as well as the wary respect of figures like Balalaika, who considers her a "hardcore terrorist" capable of overwhelming even Hotel Moscow.

-Roberta’s combat prowess is formidable, combining martial arts, stealth, and proficiency with firearms.
+Roberta's combat prowess is formidable, combining martial arts, stealth, and proficiency with firearms.
 Her physical abilities border on superhuman, with reflexes and endurance that prompt Rock to liken her to "a killer robot from the future."
-Though she abandons her violent past to serve the Lovelace family, the assassination of Diego Lovelace reignites her bloodlust.
-Consumed by vengeance, she descends into near-madness, haunted by hallucinations of past victims and indiscriminately targeting perceived enemies.
+Though she abandons her violent past to serve the Lovelace family, the assassination of Diego Lovelace in October 1995 reignites her bloodlust.
+Consumed by vengeance, she descends into near-madness for nearly a year, haunted by hallucinations of past victims and indiscriminately targeting perceived enemies.
 Her rampage destabilizes Roanapur, drawing the attention of criminal syndicates and U.S. Special Forces.

 During her final confrontation in 1996, she nearly kills Garcia in a hallucinatory rage before realizing her mistake.
-The shock restores her sanity, and Garcia’s intervention—firing blanks to stop her—spares both her and their target.
+The shock restores her sanity, and Garcia's intervention—firing blanks to stop her—spares both her and their target.
 Afterward, she reconciles with Garcia and returns to Venezuela.
 In the anime adaptation, she sustains severe injuries, losing an arm, an eye, and part of a leg, but gradually recovers enough to walk again.